Robbin Thompson: Recording career

 Thompson's 1985 album Better Late Than Never, which featured cover versions of "Fortunate Son" and "Be My Baby", was his first to be released on his own label Out There Records.
 It also included "Guilty", Thompson's version of "He's Guilty (Send That Boy To Jail)", originally written by Bruce Springsteen for Steel Mill.
 In 1997 this song was also included on the compilation One Step Up/Two Steps Back: The Songs Of Bruce Springsteen.
 Another highlight was "You're My Obsession" which was an American Song Festival winner in 1984.
 In 1988 Thompson released Since Grade School: A Robbin Thompson Anthology, which combined five new songs with eleven songs from his first four albums.
 Among the new songs was the title song for the film Gleaming the Cube.
 I Don't Need A Reason To Ride from 1991 featured Bruce Hornsby while Out on the Chesapeake from 1998 was the first of several collaborations with Butch Taylor of the Dave Matthews Band and saw Schmit once again provide backing vocals.
 In between Thompson was also involved in a collaboration with fellow songwriters Michael Lille and Lewis McGehee, recording an eponymous album as The Famous Unknowns.

 In 2002 a second collection, The Vinyl Years, was basically a reissue of Robbin Thompson plus later songs such as the original version of "Sweet Virginia Breeze" and a reissue of "Guilty".
 His 2003 album, One Step Ahead of the Blues, again featured Schmit and Taylor, as well a song called "Orange Moon" that was recorded in Shanghai with traditional Chinese musical instruments.
 It included another Springsteen/Steel Mill song, "The Train Song".
 Live in Studio A was recorded at the in Your Ear Studios in Richmond, Virginia with an invited audience of eighty people over two nights.
 It features thirteen live tracks and stories about how some of the songs were written.
 Just A Blur in the Rearview featured a guest appearances by Ellen McIlwaine.
 The title song was co-written with Phil Vassar while "I Won't Quit" was co-written and recorded with Carter Beauford and Butch Taylor of the Dave Matthews Band.
 It was also featured on the soundtrack of The Fighting Temptations.

 In early 2008, Thompson's Move on Down the Line won in The 7th Annual Independent Music Awards for Gospel Song.

 Death

-Thompson was first diagnosed with cancer in 2000.
-He was a resident of Richmond, Virginia and died of cancer on October 10, 2015, after a long battle with a rare gastrointestinal stromal tumor.
-He was 66.
+Thompson was first diagnosed with cancer in 2000 but survived until October 10, 2015, finally succumbing at age 66 after a long battle with a rare gastrointestinal stromal tumor.